-All major religions support donation as an unselfish act of charity.
+All major religions support donation as an act of charity.

 If you’re not sure about your faith’s position, ask your religious advisor or see the Religious Beliefs page.

-People of all ages can become organ donors.
+People of all ages can sign up as organ donors.

-I won’t be denied proper medical treatment if I decide to become a donor.
+I won’t be denied proper medical care if I decide to become a donor.

-That is the leading myth regarding donation.
 Until a patient is declared dead, every effort is made is to save his or her life.
-By law, the transplant team cannot be involved in a patient’s care until after the person is pronounced dead.
+By law, the transplant team cannot be involved in a patient’s care until after a patient is pronounced dead.

 There is no cost to the donor’s family or estate for donation.

-The donor family pays only for life-saving hospital care before death and for funeral expenses, just as if their loved one had not been a donor.
+The donor family pays only for lifesaving hospital care before death and for funeral expenses.
+All costs associated with donation are billed to LifeShare Carolinas.

 It is illegal to buy or sell organs and tissues in the United States.

-There is no black market for organs in the U.S. Stories like the one about the guy who wakes up in a hotel bathtub of ice missing his kidneys are untrue and urban myths.
-Due to the tough regulations governing transplants in the United States and the complexity of performing transplants it is impossible for this to happen.
+There is no black market for organs in the U.S. Stories like the one about the guy who wakes up in a hotel bathtub of ice missing his kidneys are urban myths.
+Donation and transplantation in the U.S. are heavily regulated.

 There are several organs and tissues that can be donated.

-Life-saving organs that can be transplanted include the heart, kidney, pancreas, lungs, liver and intestines.
+Lifesaving organs that can be transplanted include the heart, kidney, pancreas, lungs, liver and small intestine.
 Tissues such as heart valves, skin, bones, ligaments, veins and tendons are also needed.
 Cornea transplants are the most common type of transplants performed each year.